SNERX.COM/MATH Last Updated 2023/11/4 • Read Time 22min • Discord

 1 / 0.77777777 = 1.28571429857142870000000128571429857142870000000

 1 / 0.777777777 = 1.28571428700000000128571428700000000

 1 / 0.777777777777 = 1.28571428571557142857142985714285714414285714285842857142857271428571428700000000000

-This is strange since it resolves to a non-zero infinite sequence in the bar number
+This is strange since it resolves to an infinite period in the bar number and further

-and further there are two infinite sequences within the general infinite sequence
+there are two infinite sequences within the general infinite sequence (demarcated by

-(demarcated by the double-bar).
-I believe this also serves as proof that the numbers
+the double-bar).
+I believe this also serves as proof that the numbers past the

-past the infinite repetitions are non-trivial since there is not an infinite sequence
+infinite repetitions are non-trivial since there is not an infinite sequence of '00'

-does not have a finite period length either, even though all the others do.
+have a finite period length, even though all the others do.

 there are different kinds of infinities in math, not including my objections to the